mmlevinson/hyperComponents/src/content/docs/about/hyperscript.md

 Hyperscript presents some unique features as well as possiblities which are worthy of a brief summary.
 The [official docs](https://hyperscript.org/docs/) are the best place to explort HS in depth, but a review of some of the important topics here will help the facilitate understanding of the example Components in this library.

-The examples in this library use different strategies for placing HS code into an Astro component, as detailed below.
+Hyperscript allows different options for embedding script code into an Astro component, as detailed below.
-To assist the library user a `brief naming convention is put forward` which is a small attempt to indicate for the user which embedding stragey for HS code is being used in that particular example.
+To assist the library user a `brief naming convention is put forward` which provide a hint as to which embedding style is being used in that particular example.

 **Style A**:  Examples with names ending in `_A` utilize `attribute embedded Hyperscript` code